esadek/esadek.github.io/src/content/blog/merge-parquet-duckdb.md

 (FORMAT 'parquet', COMPRESSION zstd);
 ```

-With hashing and renaming shown earlier, the full statement would look like this.
+With the hashing and renaming shown earlier, the full statement would look like
+this.

 ```sql
 COPY (